Talks

 | 2024-05-27 | Lund University | SWITS’24 Seminar | Link 1 |

-Royal Hacking Lab was thrilled to be featured at SWITS’24 Seminar, where Dr. Emre Süren had the opportunity to present our infrastructure, ongoing research, and potential collaboration opportunities.
+Dr. Emre Süren was thrilled to be featured at SWITS’24 Seminar, where he had the opportunity to present the lab infrastructure, his ongoing research, and potential collaboration opportunities.

 Large Language Models (LLMs) in Security Research

-We were delighted to host participants from the @KTH Executive School at @NSE Hacking Lab.
-Program Director @Ulf Änggård, along with the class participants, joined us for an engaging and informative session.
-Our lab manager, @Emre Süren, provided an insightful overview of our cutting-edge IoT vulnerability research and demonstrated how we leverage artificial intelligence in our security research.
-One of the highlights was our renowned smartphone hacking demo, which showcased the practical applications of our research.
+Dr. Emre Süren was delighted to host participants from the KTH Executive School.
+Program Director Ulf Änggård, along with the class participants, joined him for an engaging and informative session.
+Hacking Lab Manager, Dr. Süren, provided an insightful overview of his cutting-edge IoT vulnerability research and demonstrated how he leverage artificial intelligence in his security research.
+One of the highlights was his renowned smartphone hacking demo, which showcased the practical applications of his research.

 Offensive Security for Medical IoT Devices